dmitrikurtukov/flight-planner-backend/README.md

 http://localhost:8080/swagger-ui.html

 **P.S.** You can also run the backend application directly in IntelliJ instead of using a Docker container.
-Simply run the `FlightPlannerBackendApplication` class.
-I highly recommend running the backend this way (while keeping the database container running in Docker) because, in some cases, unexpected errors occur when running it as a container, and I haven't been able to determine the exact cause.
+Simply run the `FlightPlannerBackendApplication` class (while keeping the database container running in Docker, otherwise the application won't boot).

 ---